TMS High School

 In the afternoon, we offer a variety of additional opportunities that many students elect to take.
 While course offerings are dependent on enrollment each year, typical offerings include multiple classes in math (Pre-Algebra, Geometry, Algebra I & II, Trig/Pre-Calculus), science (Chemistry, Biology, Physics, Cell Biology), language (Latin II-V), Yearbook, Drama, Government, and Economics.
 These classes are only available to students who are enrolled in the humanities core.

 The TMS High School is marked by a number of traditions, events, and community activities.
-There's the annual play performed by the Drama Club and the signing of yearbooks created by our yearbook team.
-There are our Latin students, a coalition of which attends and competes at the Indiana Junior Classical League convention every March, where we have a consistent record of laughing while tying on bed sheets as togas and also of performing well -- in 2018, TMS won second place in the large schools category.
-There's an opening high school retreat, a yearly trip to Kings Island amusement park, spirit days, the Signature Night at which students display their end-of-year projects, Third Thursday morning devotional time with seniors serving as small group leaders, and a full graduation ceremony and senior thesis presentation breakfast each May.
+The Drama Club performs an annual play, and students love signing yearbooks created by our yearbook team.
+A coalition of our Latin students attends and competes at the Indiana Junior Classical League convention every March, where we have a consistent record of laughing as we tie on bed-sheet togas!
+Students also perform very well, having won second place in 2018 in the large schools category.
+Third Thursday morning devotional times see our seniors serving as small group leaders throughout the year.
+Our fun also includes an opening high school retreat, a trip to King's Island, spirit days, and our Signature Night, where students display their end-of-year projects.
+High school years culminate with a full graduation ceremony and senior thesis presentation breakfast each May.

-Being a TMS high schooler is more than just coming to class every Monday and Thursday.
-It means joining a rich, tight-knit community full of opportunities and fun.
+Being a TMS high school student is more than just coming to class every Monday and Thursday.
+It means joining a rich, tight-knit community full of opportunities and fun!

 To listen to what some of our graduates have to say about their time at TMS, click here!